Thumbnail

 • Clear subject: one focal point, not three competing elements.

-• High contrast: readable text and a subject that pops.
+• High contrast: readable text and a subject that pops — verify pairs in the Color Contrast Checker.

-• Specific promise: a result, transformation, or strong question.
+• Specific promise: a result, transformation, or strong question tied to the title.

 • Reduced clutter: fewer words, fewer objects, cleaner background.